Geometrization of the local Langlands correspondence: Classifying stacks

 \begin{proof} It is clear that the functor $S\mapsto [\underline{S}\times \Spa C/\underline{G}]$ maps to $X_\et\subset X_v$ (as the pullback to $\Spa C$ is given by $\underline{S}\times \Spa C$), and is fully faithful.
 Conversely, if $Y\to X=[\Spa C/\underline{G}]$ is \'etale, then the pullback of $Y$ to $\Spa C$ is a discrete set, on which $\underline{G}$ acts continuously, giving the descent datum defining $Y$. \end{proof}

 \begin{lemma} There is a natural equivalence $D(G,\Lambda)\simeq D(G\text{-}\Set,\Lambda)$, such that the following diagram commutes

 \end{lemma}

 \begin{proof} It is enough to give an equivalence of abelian categories between smooth $G$-representations on $\Lambda$-modules, and sheaves of $\Lambda$-modules on discrete $G$-sets.
-The construction of the functor is as before, and it is clearly fully faithful.
+The construction of the functor is as before: Send a smooth representation $V$ to the sheaf sending some discrete $G$-set $S$ to the $\Lambda$-module of continuous $G$-equivariant maps $S\to V$.
+This functor is clearly fully faithful.
 But any sheaf of $\Lambda$-modules $\mathcal F$ on $G\text{-}\Set$ comes from the smooth $G$-representation $V=\varinjlim_{H\subset G} \mathcal F(G/H)$, where $H$ runs over all open subgroups of $G$.
 One directly verifies that the diagram commutes. \end{proof}

 It remains to see that the natural functor

 is an equivalence.
 We claim that this reduces to the case that $G$ is pro-$p$: We first reduce fully faithfulness to this case.
 For this, we have to see that, if $\lambda: X_v\to X_\et$ denotes the map of sites, then for any $A\in D([\Spa C/\underline{G}]_\et,\Lambda)$, the natural map